Virtual School Tours

 Available Beginning February 4, 2021

 Explore the Carlos Museum's upcoming exhibition, Wondrous Worlds: Art & Islam Through Time & Place, through a virtual tour that examines the long history, vast geographic expanse, and remarkable diversity of art in the Islamic world.
-The tour opens with an introduction to the Five Pillars of Islam that provide context and introduce themes like international trade and interconnections, the sacredness of the written word, fasting and feasting, jewelry and adornment, and Islamic architecture and its legacies.
-Students will look at works of art in a number of different media, including paintings, carpets, costumes, jewelry, ceramics, metalwork, prints, and photographs.
-Contemporary works from artists Rachid Koraichi and Victor Ekpuk and calligrapher Hassan Massoudy are shown alongside works from as early as the 9th century.
+The tour opens with an introduction to the Five Pillars of Islam that provides context and introduces themes like international trade and interconnections, the sacredness of the written word, fasting and feasting, and Islamic architecture and its legacies.
+Students will look at works of art in a number of different media, including paintings, carpets, costumes, ceramics, metalwork, prints, and photographs.
+Contemporary works from artists Rachid Koraichi and Afruz Amighi and calligrapher Hassan Massoudy are shown alongside works from as early as the 9th century.